 Loaded Potato Casserole is a Make Ahead Dish

-Not only is Loaded Potato Casserole fantastic for an easy weeknight side dish or dinner at home, it is great for serving at large gatherings.
+Not only is this loaded potato casserole fantastic for an easy weeknight side dish or dinner at home, it’s great for serving at large gatherings.

 It is perfect for the holidays, especially as a dish-to-pass around the table!
 The full recipe serves 12 people as a side dish.
 And, with the “keep warm” feature of the Instant Pot, they’ll be ready to serve when you are.